foxdonut/angular-foxdonut/docs/ngrx-devtools.md

 ## Meta Reducers

 Meta reducers run before regular reducers.
 A meta reducer receives a reducer function as a parameter and returns a reducer function.
-Thus it can control what to do before and after calling the reuglar reducer function, such as logging:
+Thus it can control what to do before and after calling the regular reducer function, such as logging:

 ```typescript